Arizona's Hardest Hit Program: Save Our Home AZ

 Program Details: Second Mortgage Settlements

 If you have a second mortgage on your property, you may be able to obtain assistance to pay off the second lien.
-You can receive up to 40% of the outstanding loan balance, with maximum assistance in the amount of:
+You can receive up to 40% of the outstanding loan balance, with certain limits.

 Additional criteria.
 Borrowers with a source of income (other than unemployment benefits) must contribute 31% of their earnings toward the monthly mortgage payment.